matianfu/woodstock/docs/index.md

 Sometimes, the user program may also need to provide a simple service via DBus.
 For example, Bluez requires the client program to register its own DBus objects to implement BLE advertisement or GATT services. `woodstock` fits this requirement easily.

-`woodstock` is not intended to be a fully-fledged DBus library, providing all APIs from `org.freedesktop.DBus`, or allowing the user program to implment a complex service which cannot be represented by a value store.
+`woodstock` is not intended to be a fully-fledged DBus library, providing all APIs from `org.freedesktop.DBus`, or allowing the user program to implement a complex service which cannot be represented by a simple value store.

 The following interfaces are supported: